 Why a bathroom needs careful planning

 A bathroom is a practical space that’s used frequently.
-Family bathrooms have multiple users, of course, sometimes at the same time, while en suite bathrooms will see daily use from a couple or solo occupant.
+Family bathrooms have multiple users, of course, sometimes at the same time, while en suite bathrooms or wet room will see daily use from a couple or solo occupant.
 As well as coping with the traffic of all the users, a bathroom has to stay hygienic plus deal with splashes and humidity without becoming slippery underfoot or looking worn.

 And while bathrooms used to be thought of as functional spaces only, these days, we like them to be time-out areas that are as chic as a spa.